-Consistent with course fees, battels for these other charges must be settled in full by the end of the third week each term.
+Consistent with course fees, battels for these other charges must be settled in full by the end of the second week each term.
 Again, Junior Members having difficulty in making payments on time should contact the Bursar to discuss the matter, as soon as possible, ahead of the payment deadline.

 NB - The programme fee for visiting students is paid prior to arrival.
-Therefore, battels for Visiting Students covers miscellaneous expenses not covered by the programme fee, such as meals and club subscriptions.
+Therefore, battels for Visiting Students covers miscellaneous expenses not covered by the programme fee, such as additional days beyond the programme.
 As a Visiting Student you are expected to pay your Battels by the end of your programme date.
-Any charges which come in after you have left Hertford will be taken from your credit card, the details of which are given, with your consent, to the Bursary at the start of your programme.
 Final transcripts will be withheld until all outstanding Battels are paid.